Omkar3101/Kotlin6_StudentManagementSystem/README.md

 * Click on Run or use Shift + F10

 * Use the Student Management System
-1. Select an option: Add Student, View Students, Search, or Remove Student
+1. Select an option: Add Student, View Students, update marks, or delete Student
 2. Enter student details when prompted.
 3. View and manage student records dynamically.